ioai-tech/TeleXperience_robot_ros1_ws/scripts/controller_tool/README.md

    - `step`: Moves the joint to a target position abruptly.
    - `ramp`: Moves the joint gradually to a target position.
 4. The `magnitude` field represents:
-   - The amplitude of the sine wave.
+   - The amplitude of the command.
-   - The target position for step and ramp types.
    - **Important:** Start with a small value and gradually increase it while staying within the joint's limit.
-5. The frequence field actually represents the period of the command:
+5. `frequence`:
-   - Lower values result in faster motion.
+   - Lower values result in slower motion. (not for `step`)
-   - Higher values cause the joint to move more slowly.

 ⚠ **Collision avoidance is your responsibility!** Ensure that the test does not cause unintended contact or damage.